 Overall, the ACA offers a wider breadth of choice shopping for individual health insurance plans while simultaneously mandating minimum coverage levels.
 Costs will rise for some enrollees and drop for others as certain mandates within the ACA affect maximum reimbursements or allowable costs.

-Individual Health Insurance Plan Coverage Aspects Summary
+Health Insurance Plan Coverage Aspects Summary

 Now it’s important to consider there’s lots of nuance within the plan beyond these items so be sure to review them, additionally out-of-network coverage will have its own set of rules with higher deductibles, coinsurance, and so on.
 Fortunately the Affordable Care Act made lifetime maximums a non-issue where it used to be that the insurance company could stop paying once they met a certain dollar payment amount.
 Each plan will have specific entries for prescription, maternity, mental health coverages and more so be sure to review how the plan relates to specific services.

-In review, the deductible is the amount you have to pay before your coverage kicks in, the coinsurance is how much you have to pay of coverage once the deductible is met, and the out-of-pocket max is the total amount you’re responsible for within a given year.
+In review, the deductible is the amount you have to pay before your coverage kicks in, the coinsurance is how much you have to pay for coverage once the deductible is met, and the out-of-pocket max is the total amount you’re responsible for within a given year.
 That means you can quickly figure out how much your maximum cost-per-year is for medical coverage if the proverbial crap hits the fan.
 If your monthly premium is $200 and your in-network out-of-pocket maximum is $4,000, that’s a total potential cost of $6,400/year assuming you stay within the network and follow the rules.
 This means you better make sure your emergency fund is at least $4,000.

 The obvious answer is of course that it’s for emergencies and the big expenses.
 When you have a major health issue that cost tens of thousands of dollars to treat the monthly fee for insurance and out-of-pocket maximum will pale in comparison and you’ll be happy to have the insurance.
 If you’re young and healthy, it’s simply a gamble to go on without it.
 What doesn’t make sense at all though is to have a high monthly premium in order to get low copays for the few times per year you might visit the doctor for routine aches and pains.
 You could pay a higher monthly premium for a lower deductible (and lower out-of-pocket maximum) or lower coinsurance as well and that could be a wise investment.